HeyFarrukh/web-app/content/articles/cv-guide.md

 ---
 title: "How to Write a CV That Gets You Hired (Reviewed by Accenture & HSBC)"
 description: "Struggling to get interviews?
 Learn how to write a CV that stands out to recruiters.
-Reviewed by Accenture, HSBC & more, this guide helps you land the apprenticeship you want."
+Reviewed by Accenture, IBM & more, this guide helps you land the apprenticeship you want."
 category: "Guides"
 image: "/resources/articles/cv-guide.png"
 author: "Jamal"